 It mainly affects our knees or hips as these joints bear most of the weight of our bodies but it can also affect the spine, neck, hands and feet.
 The OARSI or Osteoarthritis Research Society International anticipates that as our society ages, the incidence of osteoarthritis will increase.

 Our aging population is most at risk but people with excessive weight and women are more prone to osteoarthritis as well.
 Joint injuries and abnormally high stress applied repetitively to joints are also causes of osteoarthritis.
 Elite athletes, professional musicians, heavy machine operators and construction workers are some of the people who are at risk based on the nature of these activities.

 While osteoarthritis means inflammation of the joints and the typical symptoms are painful, swollen and stiff joints, the actual condition is defined by OARSI as the body’s failed attempt to repair joint tissue.
 Mainly, the cartilage at our joints wear down and the exposed bone starts to friction and deteriorate leading to ill repair of the joint tissue or osteoarthritis.

-Medication can help manage pain and inflammation but it can’t stop the progression.
+Medication or natural supplements like Turmeric Curcumin can help manage pain and inflammation but it can’t stop the progression.
 Osteoarthritis is best managed by avoiding activities which place undue repetitive stress on our bodies and managing our weight.
 Most importantly, physical activity is the key to maintaining healthy joints and preventing injury whether we’re trying to prevent or even slow the progression of osteoarthritis.
 Even though people with osteoarthritis experience joint pain and it sounds counterintuitive to them, physical exercise of joints is exactly what is needed.